HaveTimeDrinkTea/squidgameeffect/README.md

 * Analysis in the trends of interest in "K-Drama" and "Learn Korean" together with significant news or releases of "K-Pop" and/or "Korean Skin Care" products.

-# How to Reproduct This Project
+# How to Reproduce This Project
 * (Recommended) Create a virtual environment.
 * Clone the repository
 > git clone https://github.com/HaveTimeDrinkTea/squidgameeffect.git